 To know the content of heavy metal elements in vegetable plants, the samples taken on some leaf and fruits of vegetables such as kale (Ipomoea aquatica), chilli (Capsicum fruteceus), taro (Colocasia esculenta) leaf, papaya (Carica papaya) leaf and bay (Eugenia aperculata) leaf.
-These vegetable plants were very common in the local area and was consumed by local people for food needs and planted around thier house.
-Other than the vegetable plants, the samples plant were selected by age criteria of plants, ie: ages of about 3-6 months and plants over one year.
-This was to estimate the concentration of heavy metals that can be absorbed by plants.
-Short-term plants that are about 3-6 months commonly grown by local people are kale, chilli, taro leaf, other than that was more than 1 year old was the leaf of papaya and bay leaf.
-In generally some of these vegetables absorb heavy metals, but the element of Fe was generally absorbed by these vegetable crops.
+This vegetable plants are very common in the local area and is consumed by local people for food needs and planted around them house.
+In addition to vegetable plants, plant samples were selected by age criteria of plants, ie: ages of about 3-6 months and plants over one year.
+This is to estimate the concentration of heavy metals that can be absorbed by plants.
+Short-term plants that are about 3-6 months commonly grown by local people are kale, chilli, taro leaf, other than that is more than 1 year old is the leaf of papaya and bay leaf.
+In generally some of these vegetables absorb heavy metals, but the element of Fe is generally absorbed by these vegetable crops.
 Kale, chilli and taro leaf are absorbent Fe element around 0.0375-0.0603 ppm.
-While the bay leaf can absorb Fe (0.0228 ppm), the element absorbed by the bay's leaf was lower than that absorbed by papaya (0.0631 ppm).
-Hg element was only absorbed by chili and bay leaf, which was 0.0168 ppm.
-This suggests that the age of the chili plants, which was about 3-6 months, can absorb more mercury than the bay leaf plants that have more than 1 year of age (Figure 6-7).
+While the bay leaf can absorb Fe (0.0228 ppm), the element absorbed by the bay's leaf is lower than that absorbed by papaya (0.0631 ppm).
+Hg element is only absorbed by chili and bay leaf, which is 0.0168 ppm.
+This suggests that the age of the chili plants, which is about 3-6 months, can absorb more mercury than the bay leaf plants that have more than 1 year of age (Figure 5-6).
 Medium taro leaf as the highest absorbent element Mn (0.0094 ppm) compared to other vegetable plants.
 Elements of Co, Cu, As and Pb are generally absorbed in small amounts (0.0001-0.0010 ppm).